- What is Play Therapy?

 How do I book an appointment?

 You can contact me by phone at 519-671-4551 or email at firstname.lastname@example.org.
-Should you need to cancel your appointment I ask that you provide me with 24 hours notice, otherwise you will be billed the full session fee.
+Should you need to cancel your appointment I ask that you provide me with at least 24 hours notice, otherwise you will be billed the full session fee.

 What are your office hours?